President Trump Plans to Meet Vladimir Putin Next Week

-WASHINGTON (AP) — The White House says President Donald Trump will meet with Russian President Vladimir Putin at the G-20 summit next week in Germany.
+(WASHINGTON) — The White House says President Donald Trump will meet with Russian President Vladimir Putin at the G-20 summit next week in Germany.

 National security adviser H.R.
 McMaster said Thursday the high-stakes meeting with Putin is among several scheduled for when Trump is in Hamburg, Germany, next week.